Laurent Campellone

 Laurent Campellone (born January 23, 1972) is a French conductor.

 Known around the world for his expertise in the French opera of the Romantic era, he is often compared to Michel Plasson.
 Critics consider him today as "one of the best defenders in the world" of this repertoire.
-He is currently the General Manager of the Opéra de Tours.
+He is currently the General Manager of Opéra de Tours.

 Biography

 Studies

 Campellone first studied violin, tuba, percussion and singing.
 While completing his Philosophy studies, he trained as a conductor at the Conservatoire Frédéric Chopin in Paris.
 In 2001, he was awarded, by unanimous vote, the First Prize at the 8th edition of the EU Young Conductors international Competition, in Spoleto, Italy.